 Result:

-Various NPC’s in the game world needed custom outfit/customisation combinations.
 Eg: Jane, the cowgirl from the farm story arc was a fair-skinned girl with brown eyes, red hair, and wore a specific outfit.
-This was all pre-defined somewhere in the codebase and inaccessible to artists to change so they were often set-and-forget.
+This was all hardcoded.

-To address this, I devised a simple system whereby artists could customise outfits on the main character as they were authoring the art/animation content in Maya.
-These customised characters could then be exported as .JSON assets and assigned in Unity without developer intervention.
-This freed up programmers from distraction, and allowed artists the freedom to update NPCs as they saw fit without “being scared of code changes”.
+These customised characters were then exported as .JSON assets and assigned in Unity without developer intervention.
+This freed up programmers from distraction, and allowed artists the freedom to update NPCs as they saw fit without being “scared of code changes”.

-Every so often, we would need to do some character renders for promotional purposes etc. As the character customiser was a runtime feature, it required a lot of steps to customise the outfits within Maya.
+Every so often, we would need to do some character renders for promotional purposes, etc. As the character customiser was a runtime feature, it required a lot of steps to customise the outfits within Maya.
 A project came up where we needed to do hundreds of character renders.

 The solution was to fully recreate the customisation system within Maya so that artists/animators could freely customise their characters while authoring content.

-In addition, the outfits would be fully keyframable.
+In addition, the outfits would be fully keyframeable.
 That way, each frame could have any number of referenced characters wearing any outfit.
 This dramatically sped up the workflow when dealing with hundreds of poses.